Failure of famous functional inequalities on Finsler manifolds: the influence of $S$-curvature: Introduction

+where $R_y$ is the Riemannian curvature of $F.$ Clearly, the flag curvature naturally defines the Ricci curvature ${\bf Ric}.$ As expected, on any Riemannian manifold the flag curvature reduces to the sectional curvature.

-Unlike in the Riemannian case, there is no a canonical measure on Finsler manifolds.
-Thus, various measures can be introduced whose behavior may be genuinely different.
-Every smooth positive measure $\m$ on a Finsler manifold $(M,F)$ induces two non-Riemannian quantities, which are the so-called {\it distortion} $\tau$ and {\it $S$-curvature} $\mathbf{S}$, respectively, see Shen \cite{ShenLecture}.
+Unlike in the Riemannian case, there is no canonical measure on Finsler manifolds.
+Hence, various measures can be introduced whose behavior may be genuinely different.
+Every smooth positive measure $\m$ on a Finsler manifold $(M,F)$ induces two non-Riemannian quantities, which are the so-called {\it distortion} $\tau$ and {\it $S$-curvature} $\mathbf{S}$, respectively, see \cite{ShenLecture}.
 More precisely, set $\dm:=\sigma(x){\dd}x^1\wedge\cdots\wedge {\dd}x^n$ in some local coordinate system $(x^i)$.
-Thus, for any $y\in T_xM\backslash\{0\}$, define
+For any $y\in T_xM\backslash\{0\}$, define

 where $g_y=(g_{ij}(x,y))$ is the fundamental tensor of $F$ and $t\mapsto \gamma_y(t)$ is the geodesic starting from $x$ with initial speed $\gamma'_y(0)=y$.
 Since ${\bf S}$ is 1-positive homogeneous, we say that $\mathbf{S}\geq a$ for some constant $a\in \mathbb{R}$ if $ \mathbf{S}(x,y)\geq a F(x,y)$ for all $ (x,y)\in TM\backslash\{0\}. $